FadyWaheed11/UI-Automation-Best-Practices/README.md

 * Validation on the cart section:
   - Validate on the total price
   - Validate on the count of added hoodies
-## POM
-* Page Object Model is a design pattern popularly used in test automation that creates Object Repository for web UI elements.
-* The advantage of the model is that it reduces code duplication and improves test maintenance.
-* We represent each web page in the website by Class in our automation framework.
-  -